PixelAddicts/AppEngage-SDKs/Android SDK/README.md

 2. Show the AppEngage dialog in your app.

+3. Call the AppEngage onDestroy function.

-3. Mark your engagement actions complete.
+4. Mark your engagement actions complete.

-4. Reward users when they claim their rewards.
+5. Reward users when they claim their rewards.

-5.	(optional) virtual currency verification.
+6.	(optional) virtual currency verification.

 More details on these steps follow:

 ####STEP 1 DETAILS: Set up App and Campaign on Dashbaord.
 Your app’s publishing status should be set to live, and you should have created an engagement campaign.
 The engagement campaign should have at least one silver action (For example: Play 1 Hand)

-####STEP 2 DETAILS: Show the AppEngage dialog in your app and call onDestroy.
+####STEP 2 DETAILS: Show the AppEngage dialog in your app.
 You should show the dialog from at least two places in your app:

      i.
 When the user starts the app.
 We recommend after your own promotional windows.